Solo 401k: Calculating My Solo 401k contributions for a Sole Proprietor

 + maximum salary deferral

 You can use our online solo 401k contribution calculator to calculate the solo 401k contribution amount.
-VISIT HERE for the calulator.
+VISIT HERE for the calculator.

 More Information